ISLA SOLEDAD - LAHUY ISLAND, CARAMOAN, CAMARINES SUR, PHILIPPINES

-Isla Soledad is an island resort with two different ocean waves mood: tranquil on one side and splashy to rough waves on the other side of the resort.
+Isla Soledad is an island resort with two different ocean wave moods: tranquil on one side and splashy to rough waves on the other side of the resort.
 So, the guests have the luxury of choosing which condition of the sea they want to plunge into: the eastern side with exciting waves rushing in calm weather that get rougher during the windy season or whenever there is impending nasty weather.
 At the same time, the western side gives you clear, calm seawater that allows you to see the ocean bed under its crystal-clear water.

-Click the play tab (right) to watch the video on YouTube
+Click the play tab (right) to watch the video on YouTube.

 The Isla Soledad Resort is at the tip of the Lahuy southern side, shaded by the coconut palms, making the place look perfectly covered to keep you away and protected from the searing sunburn heat.